helanto/containerization/README.md

 ### API server
 At the core of a Kubernetes cluster lies the *API server*.
 It is the component of Kubernetes control plane that exposes the Kubernetes API.
-You can think of it as the front end or the gateway to your Kubernetes cluster.
+You can think of it as the frontend or the gateway to your Kubernetes cluster.
 The server provides a CRUD (Create, Read, Update, Delete) interface for querying and modifying the cluster state over a *RESTful API*.